thelightdesigner/ScuffedWalls/Functions.md

 makes a wall

 - duration: float
+- definitedurationbeats: float, makes the walls stay around for exactly this long in beats
+ - definitedurationseconds: float, makes the walls stay around for exactly this long in seconds
+ - definitetime: beats/seconds, makes the walls jump in at exactly the function time in seconds or beats
 - repeat: int, amount of times to repeat
 - repeatAddTime: float
 - generic custom data